csev/dj4e/assn/dj4e_ads1.md

 **Important:** Follow these instructions closely because during Fall 2023, we are switching from Bootstrap 3 to Bootstrap 5.
 If you started the course with Django 4.0 and Bootstrap 3, you should finish the course with Bootstrap 3.
 There is no need to switch.
-In this section, we show you how to check your Bootstrap version and provide code for both the Bootstrap 3 and Bootstrap 5 code.
+In this section, we show you how to check your Bootstrap version and provide code for both Bootstrap 3 and Bootstrap 5.

 Next we will add the bootstrap navigation bar to the top of your application as shown in: